zowe/docs-site/docs/user-guide/cli-vscodeplugin.md

 As a developer, you can use Zowe Explorer to perform the following tasks.

-- View, rename and filter mainframe data sets, USS files and jobs.
+- View, rename, copy and filter mainframe data sets, USS files and jobs.
 - Create download, edit, upload, and delete PDS and PDS members.
 - Create Zowe CLI compatible `zosmf` profiles.
 - Switch between Zowe CLI `zosmf` profiles to quickly target different mainframe systems.